atas/ssg/README.md

 necessary with IP `127.0.0.1`

 Locally, http works fine, https is used in build process with self-signed cert to generate URLs correctly.

+## Architectural Considerations

+### Caching ./pages and ./posts for performance in local env

+If you have a lot of pages and posts, local development environment will be likely slow.
+We can introduce caching to speed it up, but if you have over a hundred pages and posts, you are probably better off with one of the more advanced static site generators instead of this little tool.